-Compare face moisturiser brands Nivea, Olay, L’Oréal, Sukin, Neutrogena and Dove on effectiveness, consistency, value for money, packaging, smell and overall satisfaction.
+Canstar Blue’s 2020 face moisturiser review has compared ALDI Lacura, Nivea, Olay, Sukin, Simple, L’Oreal and Cetaphil on effectiveness, consistency, scent, packaging, value for money and overall satisfaction.

 In an era of argan oil, recovery serums, LED facials and balancing mists infused with Aloe and rosewater, let’s take a second to remember the humble face moisturiser – the true hero to all these luxuries.
-In any skin care routine, moisturising is a must, helping skin feel hydrated and nourished.
-While buying a face cream might sound simple, it’s quite hard to find a product that’s deemed just a ‘face moisturiser’ on the shelves nowadays.
-With so many brands out there boasting a wide range of formulas that promise you the world, which brand can you trust?
+In any skincare routine, moisturising is a must, helping skin feel hydrated and nourished.
+While buying a face cream might sound simple, finding ‘the one’ will require some research and testing.

-Aside from finding out which brand is keeping Aussies most happy, our survey identified the following key drivers of satisfaction:
+Aside from finding out which brands are keeping Aussies happy, our survey identified the following key drivers of satisfaction:

 Our survey also revealed the following insights:

-Most people don’t have all day to wait around for their moisturiser to absorb into their skin, so having a product that’s quick and easy to absorb and easy to rub in is key.
-Generally, brands offer different types of moisturisers, from creams to oils, which have a different consistency – so you can choose what you prefer most.
-Our survey found that 58% of respondents last purchased cream, followed by lotion (28%), gel (4%), tinted (4%), oil (2%) and butter (1%).
+Most people don’t have all day to wait around for their moisturiser to absorb into their skin, so having a product that’s quick to absorb and easy to rub in is key.
+Generally, brands provide different types of face moisturisers, from creams to oils, which have different consistencies, so you can choose what you prefer most.
+Our survey found that 58% of respondents last purchased a cream, followed by lotion (24%), gel (5%), serum (4%), butter (2%) and oil (2%).

 Packaging doesn’t impact the end result, but it can affect the overall experience.
 A product that’s well designed might help in the application process, so you’re not left with moisturiser on your clothes or the floor.
 Typically, face moisturisers come in all shapes and sizes, so you can shop around to find one that you like best.

-Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and used face moisturiser from a supermarket or pharmacy in the last 3 months – in this case, 758 people.
+Canstar Blue surveyed 3,076 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased and used face moisturiser from a supermarket or pharmacy in the last three months – in this case, 831 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.